straygizmo/folderchat/README.md

-# folderchat - One of the easiest ways to chat with directories
+# folderchat - One of the easiest ways to chat with your folders

 ![folderchat Screenshot](folderchat_img.png)